The Reality of Factory Farming

 Most of these pigs are ill to the severity that they aren’t able to survive themselves, and the ones that are able to, are being slaughtered and presented for human consumption.
 Hence, we can easily understand the impact it can have on humans.

-It all comes down to laws and regulation, wet markets poorly regulated and factory farming receive way to many passes to in the end do what they want.
+It all comes down to laws and regulation, wet markets are poorly regulated and factory farming receives way too many passes to in the end do what they want.

 In light of recent events, it has come to everyone’s attention how infections can easily transmit from animals to humans.
 Hence, a lot of countries have started taking measures to ensure that the animals are raised in optimum conditions to ensure they are safe for consumption.

 A lot of animal-transmitted diseases pandemics have taken over the world in the past decades, and they will continue to do so unless we start focusing on the importance of safe meat or changing our eating habits.

 It’s interesting how regressive this is, meat production came to life as hunting was considered primitive and there were questions about the quality of the meat.
 Meat production was supposed to be the healthier, safer option.